shenmishajing/lightning_template/docs/configs/deep_update.md

 ##### post items #####

-Use `post_item` keyword to add items to the end of source, value mush be item or List[item].
-If value if a list, add every item in it to source, otherwise, add the value to source.
+Use the `post_item` keyword to add items to the end of the `source`.
+The value of it must be an item or a list.
+If the value is a list, every item in it will be added to the end of the `source`, otherwise, we will add the value to the `source`.

 For example (using yaml to present python dict).